nonsignificantp/visualization-bike-sharing/README.md

-🚲🚲🚲🚲🚲🚲🚲🚲🚲🚲🚲🚲🚲🚲🚲🚲🚲🚲🚲🚲

 # Buenos Aires' Bikesharing system daily use

-*by* Agustin Rodriguez
+*by* Agustin Rodriguez (who believes all bicycles are created equal)

 ### Summary

-An animation powered by P5js that ilustrates flowS between docking stations on an average weekday in *EcoBici*, Buenos Aires own bikesharing system.
+An animation powered by P5js that ilustrates flows between docking stations on an average weekday in *EcoBici*, Buenos Aires own bikesharing system.

 ![img](assets/readme-banner.png)